Chloe Berryhill: Kansas City, 2021–2023

 Berryhill was transferred from Bristol City to the NWSL's Kansas City Current in January 2021.
 In March, after a few months on loan at Western United in Australia, Berryhill was waived by Kansas City Current.

 Western United, 2022–2025

 In September 2022, it was announced Berryhill will be loaned to A-League Women's newest expansion club Western United for the 2022–23 A-League Women season.
 She joined them after the NWSL season, in time for the A-League pre-season.
 In February 2023, Berryhill's loan ended after serving as a vice-captain of the club and playing a major role in their success.
 The following month, after being released by Kansas City Current, Berryhill returned to Western United, signing a permanent deal until the end of the 2023–24 A-League Women season.
 Berryhill departed Western United in September 2025 to take up an opportunity overseas.

+At the end of the 2024–25 season, Berryhill had played a total of 130 A-League Women/W-League matches for Sydney (75) from 2011–2015 and 2017–2020, Newcastle Jets (10) from 2015–2017 and Western United (45) from 2022–2025.
+All together she provided 32 goals for those clubs.